Tell us how we’re doing

 On September 5, 2017, the Lawrence City Commission adopted a new Sign Code, which became effective on September 11, 2017.
 Minor amendments to the new Sign Code were adopted on March 6, 2018 (Ordinance No. 9439).
 The City of Lawrence Sign Code (Chapter 5-18 of the Lawrence City Code) establishes the goals and purpose for regulation of signs in Lawrence, and sets forth standards for permanent and temporary signs.

 Affirmatively Furthering Fair Housing means taking meaningful actions to address significant disparities in housing needs and access to opportunity, replacing segregated living patterns with truly integrated and balanced living patterns, transforming racially and ethnically concentrated areas of poverty into areas of opportunity, and fostering and maintaining compliance with civil rights and fair housing laws.

-View the DRAFT Assessment of Fair Housing and find more information on Affirmatively Furthering Fair Housing.
+View the 2018 Assessment of Fair Housing and find more information on Affirmatively Furthering Fair Housing.

 City Policies Supporting Urban Ag

 The City of Lawrence has approved a series of policies to support urban agriculture, expanding the ability of residents to produce local, healthy food at home and creating opportunities to pursue commercial production.

 - Horizon 2020 Update Process

 - Proposed County Zoning Regulations